Product Guide

 What Are Date Overrides?

-A date override is a rule that says "on this specific date (or range of dates), I am not available."
-Overrides are designed for exceptions -- the days that do not follow your normal pattern.
-They give you precise control over your calendar without forcing you to constantly edit and re-edit your weekly schedule every time something comes up.
+A date override says "on this specific date (or range of dates), I'm not available."
+They're designed for exceptions -- days that don't follow your normal pattern -- so you don't have to constantly edit your weekly schedule.

-For example, if your weekly schedule says you are available on Wednesdays from 9:00 AM to 5:00 PM, but next Wednesday is a public holiday, you can create a date override that blocks that specific Wednesday entirely.
-Your regular Wednesday availability remains unchanged for every other week.
+For example, if you're normally available Wednesdays 9:00 AM to 5:00 PM but next Wednesday is a holiday, create an override for that date.
+Your regular Wednesday availability stays the same for every other week.

 Creating a Date Override